5 Pieces of Evidence That May Strengthen Your Car Accident Claim

 If distracted driving contributed to the wreck, there’s a good chance the at-fault motorist’s cell phone records will prove as much.
 Obtaining these documents could pose a challenge, though, as the carrier is unlikely to release them to just anyone.
-Thankfully, your personal injury attorney should be able to apply the legal pressure needed—by filing a subpoena, for example—to get them.
+Thankfully, your car accident lawyer should be able to apply the legal pressure needed—by filing a subpoena, for example—to get them.

 5. Medical Records